-The provision of support for staff in the pedagogy of e-learning is essential if e-learning is to be implemented as an integral component of institutional activity.
+The provision of support for staff in the pedagogy of blended and online education is essential if blended and online education is to be implemented as an integral component of institutional activity.

 Professional development seminars and symposia on pedagogic issues need to be organised (and well attended).

-Internal and external publication on pedagogic issues related to e-learning must be encouraged.
-The institution must support the research and development of e-learning pedagogy.
+Internal and external publication on pedagogic issues related toblended and online education must be encouraged.
+The institution must support the research and development of blended and online education pedagogy.

 Tutorial and other support staff must be encouraged to take part in pedagogic developments.

-Good performance against this benchmark will indicate that the institution has addressed the changes in working practice that e-learning demands.
+Good performance against this benchmark will indicate that the institution has addressed the changes in working practice that blended and online education demands.

 Poor performance may indicate that institutional workload planning has not kept pace with technical developments and that a review process should be implemented.